awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 ### Block Disks Due to Low Memory<a name="aes-handling-errors-block-disks"></a>

 When the **JVMMemoryPressure** metric exceeds 92% for 30 minutes, Amazon ES triggers a protection mechanism and blocks all write operations to prevent the cluster from reaching red status\.
-When the protection is on, write operations fail with a `ClusterBlockException` error, new indexes can't be created, and the `IndexCreateBlockException` error is thrown\.
+When the protection is on, write operations fail with a `ClusterBlockException` error, new indices can't be created, and the `IndexCreateBlockException` error is thrown\.

 When the **JVMMemoryPressure** metric returns to 88% or lower for five minutes, the protection is disabled, and write operations to the cluster are unblocked\.